Centralized vs. Decentralized Structures: 7 Key Differences

 Read more: Traditional Organization Structure: Definition and Differences

 What is a decentralized organizational structure?

-7 Benefits and limitations of centralized vs. decentralized structures
+7 differences between centralized and decentralized structures

 1. Decision-making speed

 Small and emerging businesses can benefit from consolidation of power, as it helps expedite decision-making.
 A centralized organizational structure can sometimes obstruct input from others, such as an upper management team when deciding on a matter.
 This kind of structure may actually be more effective for private companies with a dedicated profit model, such as a local grocery store chain.

 Decentralization is ideal for bigger companies that have a national or multinational presence.
 It may also be better for a business that produces a range of products that need expertise from different industries to create, sell and market properly.
 Companies that are leaders in their field tend to adopt more decentralized models because of their scope of production output.

 Read more: Decision-Making Methods for the Workplace